4est-is-Forrest/square-iron/content/docs/Inbox Automation/_index.md

 This toolset/system is built on two personal modules and three scripts that perform the work:

 * [Connectors Module](/docs/connectors/): Establishes Session and Webdriver connections with ServiceNow instances
+* Inbox Module: Primary use is to parse arguments from emails and return JSON ready Python dictionary